anonymoususer-26/HxAgent/README.md

 ```
 python prepare.py
 ```
-#### Real world application
+#### Real-world application dataset
-The real world application dataset can be found under `vendor/real_world_application.json`.
+The real-world application dataset can be found under `vendor/real_world_application.json`.
 You can reference the schema below when using the dataset:

 | key           | type  | description                                                                |
 |---------------|-------|----------------------------------------------------------------------------|